kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/linux/linux_cmd.md

 ## Pipe
 The pipe (|) in Linux allows you to chain multiple commands together, sending the output of one command as input to another command.

-## Pipe
-The pipe (|) in Linux allows you to chain multiple commands together, sending the output of one command as input to another command.
 `[command1] | [command 2]`
 Basic Example: